0xGuigui/Epitech-AREA/docs/doc_services.md

 In fact, your service is automatically detected by the application client.
 You just need to implement the icon and the description of your service inside the application.

-- First, navigate to the core of the application
+- First, navigate to the application folder

 ```bash
     cd client/app/